 Terminating the RESP:

-When you terminate the RESP, you may be required to repay the government grants you received over the years.
-The government typically mandates this repayment if the RESP beneficiary (your child) does not pursue post-secondary education within a specified timeframe.
+When shutting down the RESP, and depending on what province you’re in, you could be on the hook to return government grants received over the years.
+The government usually requires repayment if the RESP beneficiary (your child) does not further his or her education after a certain duration.

 Transfer to a Family Member:

-In certain instances, you might be able to transfer the RESP to a sibling or another family member who is a Canadian resident.
-This option allows you to ensure that the funds saved for your child’s education remain within the family and continue to support educational endeavours within Canada.
-It’s essential to understand the specific rules and eligibility criteria for such transfers, as they can vary depending on the RESP provider and the circumstances involved.
+In some cases, it’s possible to transfer the RESP to a sibling or another relative within the family who is a Canadian resident.
+This option will empower you to keep the money you saved for your children’s education in the family and put it toward post-secondary education in Canada.
+It’s important to know the details of the rules and requirements for transferring them, however, as they can vary from one RESP provider to the next, and depending on the situation.

 Wrapping It Up

-In summary, understanding the rules and benefits of the Registered Education Savings Plans (RESP) in Canada is crucial for securing your child’s future education.
-Whether you have a non-contributory RESP or a self-contributory one, being informed about what happens when you leave Canada ensures that you can make the best decisions for your family’s educational savings.
+So, knowing what are the rules and benefits of Registered Education Savings Plans (RESP) is essential for planning the future of your child’s education in Canada.
+No matter if you have a non-contributory RESP or a self-contributory RESP, knowing what to do about it when you leave Canada allows you to make the best choices for your child’s educational savings.

 Get The Best Insurance Quote From Canadian L.I.C